 For more definitions, visit the FindLaw Legal Dictionary.

-If you have a maritime legal issue, contact an admiralty lawyer immediately to preserve your rights and explore your legal options.
+If you have a maritime legal issue, contact an admiralty lawyer immediately to explore your legal options.

 Related Practice Areas